Frequently Asked Questions

 How do I get PrEP?

-If you don’t have a regular healthcare provider, or they don’t know about or are reluctant to prescribe PrEP, there are organizations that can help you get on PrEP.
-This may include finding a provider and/or identifying financial assistance, whether you have insurance or not.
+If you don’t have a regular healthcare provider or they are reluctant to prescribe PrEP, there are organizations that can help you get on PrEP.
+This may include finding a provider and identifying sources of financial assistance if necessary.
+Click here to find a PrEP provider near you.

 What about condoms?